 Merck has been a worldwide healthcare leader, working to help the world be well for 125 years.
-Outside the United States and Canada, Merck Animal Health, known as MSD Animal Health, is the global animal health business unit of Merck.
-Through its commitment to the Science of Healthier Animals, Merck Animal Health offers farmers, pet owners, veterinarians, and governments one of the widest range of veterinary pharmaceuticals, vaccines, and health management solutions and services.
+Merck Animal Health, known as MSD Animal Health outside the United States and Canada, is the global animal health business unit of Merck.
+Through its commitment to the Science of Healthier Animals™, Merck Animal Health offers farmers, pet owners, veterinarians, and governments one of the widest range of veterinary pharmaceuticals, vaccines, and health management solutions and services.

 Merck Animal Health would like to make sure that you have the facts about the disease, and that all personnel treating potentially infected animals know how to protect dogs from infection.
 Close to 100 percent of dogs have no natural immunity to it, meaning virtually all exposed dogs become infected.
-Clinical signs are coughing, sneezing, fever, lethargy, nasal discharge, and ocular discharge.
+Clinical signs are coughing, sneezing, fever, lethargy, nasal discharge and ocular discharge.
 In severe cases, pneumonia can develop.
-The environments where dogs may be at risk are social dogs, boarding facilities, dog daycares, dog parks, dog shows, groomers, kennels, shelters and sporting events.
+The environments where dogs are at greater risk for exposure and infection are social settings or environments where dogs can encounter other dogs, such as elevators, boarding facilities, dog daycares, dog parks, dog shows, groomers, kennels, shelters and sporting events.

 This disease not only impacts dogs and their owners.
-It’s also causing inundating veterinary clinics and local business closures.
+It has inundated veterinary clinics and has caused local business closures.
 It’s critically important that dog owners have the information they need to protect their pets.